 - Mount Options - Additional mount options passed to Docker volume

 Once Storage Class is created, it will appear as:

 Testing OpenStack Cinder Storage

-There are several ways of creating persistent volumes, which are not all covered in this section
+Note: There are several ways of creating persistent volumes, which are not all covered in this section.

 Creating Persistent Volume Claim

-During workload creation, we can create a pvc based on a previously configured storage class:
+During workload creation, we can create a persistent volume claim based on a previously configured storage class: